mattermost/docs/source/install/desktop.rst

 .. contents::
     :backlinks: top

-Desktop application support all the features of the web experience, plus:
+Desktop applications support all the features of the web experience, plus:

 - Connect to multiple Mattermost servers from a single interface, and switch with shortcut keys.
 - Auto-start Mattermost when a user logs into their machine